Skip to content

 just setup-cms

-just setup -- --step hosts
+just setup -- --step dns

 just setup -- --step verify

-just doctor # health check
+just doctor # health check, including DNS, TLS/ACME, and scheduled reports

-just pi-config # view / validate runtime config
+colibri-mcp tools # view / validate runtime config